 Write “Thanks for making school cool” or a similar phrase at the bottom and you’re done!

-These homemade teacher cards are sure to make your child’s teacher smile.
+These homemade teacher appreciation cards are sure to make your child’s teacher smile.

 You will also like: